AndyPiddock/Seth/README.md

 # Seth
+## Script Editor Themer (Seth) is  a helper plugin to extend the LiveCode IDE, it allows the creation of custom color themes for the LiveCode script editor.

 ![SETH](http://2108.co.uk/seth/seth-preview.png)

-Script Editor Themer for the LiveCode development environment.

-This repository is being used to provide Issue tracking for the Seth project.

 Project home https://2108.co.uk/